A reviews round-up for Temple starring Simon Russell Beale at the Donmar Warehouse.

 Steve Waters new play is directed by Howard Davies with design by Tim Hatley, lighting by Mark Henderon, sound by Mike Walker and is composed by Stephen Warbeck.

-"A riveting drama behind closed ecclesiastical doors" "Simon Russell Beale's performance instantly ranks as one of the finest in his career" "yet another triumph for the Donmar – [Steve Waters] has taken what might sound like yesterday’s news – the Occupy London protests of 2011, and that four-month gathering outside St Paul’s Cathedral – and gone behind the head-lines, and closed ecclesiastical doors, to produce a riveting drama that unpicks the institutional and psychological turmoil the saga caused."
+REVIEWS ROUND-UP"A riveting drama behind closed ecclesiastical doors" "Simon Russell Beale's performance instantly ranks as one of the finest in his career" "yet another triumph for the Donmar – [Steve Waters] has taken what might sound like yesterday’s news – the Occupy London protests of 2011, and that four-month gathering outside St Paul’s Cathedral – and gone behind the head-lines, and closed ecclesiastical doors, to produce a riveting drama that unpicks the institutional and psychological turmoil the saga caused."

 “Russell Beale is near his best” “This Donmar production honours the Church by taking it seriously at the same time as poking light fun.”